Why your local company rep might be outdated.

 - Happens to work for a company with internal inefficiencies.

 Prompt Customer Service Beats a Local Rep

-A responsive and knowledgeable customer account manager with a well-run company can solve issues faster over the phone or by email than any local rep can.
-If there's an issue, local sales reps may still need to contact their respective company before getting back to the school with a solution.
+A responsive and knowledgeable customer account manager with a well-run company can solve issues faster over the phone or by email than any local rep. If there's an issue, local sales reps may still need to contact their respective company before getting back to the school with a solution.
 At best, they add another step in the process.

 Strong Sponsors Get Results Regardless

-Regardless of the company or rep, success really comes after the kickoff, where sponsors must handle things like:
+Regardless of the company or rep, success comes after the kickoff, where sponsors must handle things like: